dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 Finland has high equality but few women in STEM, while Algeria is the opposite.
 That's the trend.

 *Why* this would be true is unclear, but the result seems hard to dispute.
-It's obvious from the graph that GGGI is measuring *something*, and you don't need to trust any fancy statistics.
-You can just look at the data.
+It's obvious that GGGI is measuring *something*, just look at the countries that are high or low on the graph.
+And you don't need to trust any fancy statistics, you can see the trend in the data.

 This was picked up by [The Atlantic](https://www.theatlantic.com/science/archive/2018/02/the-more-gender-equality-the-fewer-women-in-stem/553592/), [The American Enterprise Institute](https://www.aei.org/carpe-diem/the-global-educational-gender-equality-paradox-the-more-gender-equality-in-a-country-the-fewer-women-in-stem/), [Ars Technica](https://arstechnica.com/science/2018/02/globally-women-tend-to-avoid-science-careers-even-when-theyre-good-at-it/), [MacLean's](https://www.macleans.ca/society/could-helping-boys-be-the-key-to-closing-the-stem-gap/), and [Jordan Peterson](https://www.jordanbpeterson.com/political-correctness/the-gender-scandal-part-one-scandinavia-and-part-two-canada/).
-Stoet and Geary themselves published an article at [Quillette](https://quillette.com/2018/02/15/sex-stem-stubborn-facts-stubborn-ideologies/), where they suggest their graph is partly due to different levels of interest in STEM and partly to [comparative advantage](https://dynomight.net/2020/09/11/comparative-advantage-and-when-to-blow-up-your-island/)—in places like Finland, girls perform similarly to boys in science but much better in reading, meaning fewer girls have science as their personal best subject.
+Stoet and Geary themselves published an article at [Quillette](https://quillette.com/2018/02/15/sex-stem-stubborn-facts-stubborn-ideologies/), where they suggest their graph is partly due to different levels of interest in STEM and partly to [comparative advantage](https://dynomight.net/2020/09/11/comparative-advantage-and-when-to-blow-up-your-island/)—in places like Finland, girls perform similarly to boys in science but much better in reading.

+Wait, did I just say this was hard to dispute?
+Hahaha, no.

 ### Act II
 {:.no_toc}

-Inevitably, this was disputed.
-Richardson and colleagues took the same data and found that the percentage of women among STEM graduates was completely different.
+Suspicious of these results, Richardson and colleagues took the same data, calculated the percentage of women among STEM graduates, and got completely different numbers.
 They—I think—contacted the journal, which led to a [corrigendum](https://doi.org/10.1177%2F0956797619892892) from Stoet and Geary in late 2019.
 This clarified what's on the x-axis in the above graph:

 > The propensity of women to graduate with STEM degrees was *a*/(*a + b*), where *a* is the percentage of women who graduate with STEM degrees (relative to all women graduating) and *b* is the percentage of men who graduate with STEM degrees (relative to all men graduating).